Engee documentation

 Graphs in polar coordinates

-Arrows to points forming a spiral (graph quiver)
+Arrows to the points forming the spiral (graph quiver)

 In [ ]: